What that actually means in practice

 - Why it fails

-- Teams need decisions, owners, and cadence
+- Teams need decisions, owners, and dates

 - Better move

-- Convert findings into a sequenced operating backlog
+- Convert findings into a sequenced backlog

 Chasing tricks